arzam16/empty-sixty-five/brom-dump/README.md

 ```

 So I implemented traffic replay for these specific IDs only (for now).
 But in general on this SoC family it should be OK to just disable the watchdog and push the payload.

+## Standalone payloads
+I wrote 2 simple standalone payloads.
+The first one, `hello-world-uart`, works in the same way as its piggyback counterpart.
+The second one, `uart-dump`, dumps specified regions as HEX-encoded strings.
+At least on mt8317 standalone payloads can only output to UART1 that has been initialized by BROM before jumping to the payload.
+If I ever make piggyback payloads they should work with UART4.

+There is a lot of duplicate code and I will refactor it in the future.